When Continents Collide / Carving A Cove

 Two landmasses - Avalon and Meguma - that will merge and form present-day Nova Scotia are wandering about slowly (centimetres or inches per year) on the Earth's surface.
 Forces from the Earth's molten core push them along.
-The illustration to your right shows the two landmasses colliding with each other, approximately 410-400 million years ago, and becoming part of the North American continent.
+The illustration to your right shows the two landmasses colliding with each other, approximately 410-400 million years ago, and becoming part of the North American

 Carving a Cove

 It took the collision of two continents to forge the granite landscape of Peggy's Cove.
 But did you know that this collision also created fracture patterns in the granite that played a crucial role in how the cove was sculpted?

 Long before this community became a popular destination for visitors from around the world, it was visited several times by glaciers.
 The most recent glaciers crept into this area about 20,000 years ago.
 As they moved, the base of each huge ice mass would continuously thaw and freeze.
 When the base thawed, water filled existing fractures in the bedrock, sometimes surrounding entire blocks of rock.
 When the water again froze and expanded, the glaciers acted like a giant weeder, plucking up and carrying away this rock.
 The glaciers picked up more rock in areas where fractures were close together, leaving a depression.
 This is how the cove was shaped.
 When the global ice sheets melted, sea levels rose worldwide and water filled the depression left by the glaciers, creating St. Margaret's Bay.
 This water, in the form of crashing surf, continues to erode and reshape the coastline of Peggy's Cove as it has for thousands of years.